OMR-Research/Mashcima2/docs/scene.md

 # Scene

-The scene is the data model for the Mashcima synthesizer.
+The scene is the data model for the Smashcima synthesizer.
 It describes the music page constructed during synthesis.

 The designing principles are: